Rihanna Sports Sizzling Fenty Lingerie Set On Instagram

-Rihanna took to Instagram today to show off the Savage X Fenty collection which first hit runways last weekend at New York Fashion Week.
-The model sports a grey bralette with a matching grey bottom.
+Rihanna took to Instagram today to show off the Savage X Fenty collection, which first hit runways last weekend at New York Fashion Week.
+The model sports a gray bralette with a matching gray bottom.
 The collection’s name glitters across the band of the bralette.
 Rihanna looks absolutely stunning as she arches back in a scene made up of tulle and flowers.

 The singer shows off her tattoos on her hip and ribcage.
-The photo comes just days after the Fenty runway show which had everyone talking.
+The Instagram photo comes just days after the Fenty runway show which had everyone talking.
 Models and dancers took to the ornate runway to strut the newest items from Fenty, which is Rihanna’s brainchild.
 Gigi Hadid was one of the models who walked in the show and her supermodel sister, Bella, also joined her.
-TMZreports that The models surprised guests and fans by walking in the show.
+TMZ reports that the models surprised guests and fans by walking in the show.

 The collection featured ultra-feminine lingerie, fishnets, and heels.
-The styling was exceptionally detail-oriented as each model had a complete look from head to two with matching color schemes.
+The styling was exceptionally detail-oriented as each model had a complete look from head to toe with matching color schemes.

 Rihanna’s success isn’t just limited to the singing and fashion worlds.
 Recently, the artist celebrated one-year of Fenty Beauty.
 Her makeup line came out last summer and has been praised for its inclusive color selection.
 The high-quality makeup line is relatively affordable and is considered one of Kylie Cosmetics’ main competitors.